 For both of the devices, there are quite a few different variations out on the market at the moment.
 For this particular comparison, we are looking at the Banana Pi 2 (Bpi0-M2) and the Raspberry Pi 2.

-If you would prefer to listen and watch, then be sure to check out my video on these devices below.
-If you like it and would love to see more, then please make sure you subscribe, so you stay up to date.
+If you prefer to listen and watch, then be sure to check out my video on these devices below.

 Later on, in the guide, we will take a look more into the specifics and what you can expect to get out of each of the devices.

 The Raspberry Pi is probably the world’s most popular microcomputer board.
 It can run a range of Linux distributions and Windows IoT (Internet of things).
 The board is developed by a UK charity with a goal to advance computer science education.

 The board features plenty of GPIO pins and other hardware slots that you can connect add-on boards and peripherals too.
 You will also find that there are quite a few official peripherals for this device such as cameras, sensors, and even a touchscreen.
 We will go more into the hardware in a bit.

 Much like any computer, you will need to install an operating system.
 The operating system is usually installed on a microSD card (SD Card for older Pi’s) or USB stick.
 Again we will go more into the software later on.

 If you want to learn more about the Raspberry Pi and the many flavors it comes in, then be sure to hit up my guide on the Raspberry Pi computer.

 The Banana Pi 2 (BPI 2) much like the all the devices we look at is about the size of a credit card.
 It is developed by the Banana Pi team over in China.